-- 1. for products managed by FAMI or its subsidiaries, the methodology for estimating the sustainable issuers referred to in the previous paragraph (so-called "look-through" approach); - for products established by third-party fund houses without prejudice to the due diligence activities referred to in the paragraph "Screening process of target UCIs of third-party fund houses with regard to SRI and ESG factors" the minimum exposure declared in the offer documentation or through the European ESG template.
+- 1. for products managed by FAMI or its subsidiaries, the methodology for estimating the sustainable issuers referred to in the previous paragraph (so-called "look-through" approach); - 2. for products established by third-party fund houses without prejudice to the due diligence activities referred to in the paragraph "Screening process of target UCIs of third-party fund houses with regard to SRI and ESG factors" - the actual exposure declared in the offer documentation or through the European ESG template (EET).
+Should the actual exposure not be declared, the minimum exposure will be used.